-Hard water is the preferred habitat for certain fish; unfortunately, it isn't so great for the clean, transparent glass of our fish tanks.
-If you've ever noticed a white residue forming on the top of your glass tank, you're probably seeing the result of the evaporation of hard water.
+Hard water is the preferred habitat for certain fish species; unfortunately, it isn't so great for the clean, transparent glass of our fish tanks.
+If you've ever noticed a white residue forming on the top of your glass in a freshwater aquarium, you're probably seeing the result of the evaporation of hard water.
 The residue left behind is likely a lime (calcium carbonate plus additional ions) build-up on the glass called "limescale."
+Saltwater aquariums also can get "salt-creep," which is salt residue on the glass and top of the aquarium.

-As any mineral-rich water (hard water) evaporates, the gaseous water leaves behind the heavier elements which adhere to each other and to the glass, leaving an ugly, streaky white residue behind.
-If you live in a home with hard water you likely have the same kind of build-up around your shower head.
-While these residues won't hurt your fish or your system, it can nonetheless make them harder to see and isn't pleasant to look at.
+As mineral-rich aquarium water (hard water) evaporates, the gaseous water leaves behind the heavier elements that adhere to each other and to the glass, leaving an ugly, streaky white residue behind.
+If you live in a home with hard water you likely have the same kind of build-up around your shower head or faucets.
+While these residues won't hurt your fish or your aquarium, it can nonetheless make them harder to see and it isn't pleasant to look at spotted and streaked aquarium glass.

 Safe Removal of Lime Buildup From Glass